kubevirt/cluster-network-addons-operator/README.md

 Additionally, container image used to deliver this plugin can be set using `LINUX_BRIDGE_IMAGE` environment variable in operator deployment manifest.

+The bridge marker image used to deliver a bridge marker detecting the availability of linux bridges on nodes can be set using the `LINUX_BRIDGE_MARKER_IMAGE` environment variable in operator deployment manifest.

 ## SR-IOV

 The operator allows administrator to deploy SR-IOV